 Another strong suit of I Am A Hero is that it gets to the core of its story fast.
 This trait is common for zombie manga, which often begin with a situation that rapidly deteriorates into a full-blown apocalypse.
 In this way, I Am A Hero begins like many others in the genre, but it does so without sacrificing context or setup.
 One minute you see this guy struggling in his average daily life and the next you see him trying to survive in a zombie apocalypse.

-For these reasons and more, I Am A Hero is one of the best horror and zombie manga you need to check out!
+For these reasons and more, I Am A Hero is one of the best zombie manga you need to check out!
 You can read I Am A Hero via the 2-in-1 omnibuses released by Dark Horse.

 Fort of Apocalypse by Yuu Kuraishi & Kazu Inabe